Activity 6: Singing or Speaking the Chorus

 Step 1: Choose a song with a simple chorus.

 Step 2: Copy the lyrics of the whole song from the Internet.
-Highlight the chorus with color or a contrasting font–italics or boldface, for example.
+Highlight the chorus with color or a contrasting font.
 Highlight the syllables in the chorus that are emphasized by underlining them.

 Step 3: Students listen to the song while reading the lyrics.

-An ideal supplemental song for this unit is Pharrell Williams’ Oscar-nominated “Happy,” a contemporary feel-good song.
-The lyrics of its chorus, like those of “Happy Days Are Here Again,” are easily spoken.
-Again, the words to be read aloud are in bold, and the syllables to be emphasized are underlined.
+The lyrics of the chorus of Pharrell Williams’ Oscar-nominated song “Happy” are easily spoken.
+The words to be read aloud are in bold, and the syllables to be emphasized are underlined.

 Because I’m happy